 Conceited people of both genders generally talk a lot, and can be entertaining and magnetic to a listener.
 At the same time, they are guarded, and don’t ever say too much about themselves.

 Confident people on the other hand understand that to be interesting is to be interested, and so they engage easily with people around them, asking questions of you and remembering your answers later within an exchange.
 They do not need to redirect every conversation back to themselves, nor do they require your approval.
 This frees them to follow a conversation naturally, and not drive it.
 Confident people tend to listen as much as they speak.

-Is He Really, Actually Funny?
+Is S/He Really, Actually Funny?

-Watch His Posture
+Watch His/Her Posture

 By contrast, the body language of a confident person is open and engaged, and eye contact and attention during conversations are easily maintained.
 Confident people do not require constant monitoring of others around them.

-View His Online Profiles
+View Her/His Online Profiles

 Online profiles of conceited people are polished, and well-marketed to catch a reader’s eye.
 Their email communication is practiced and engaging – remember, they are professionals at getting your attention.

 People in the company of a conceited person often report feeling invisible, and desirous of that person’s attention and approval.
 By contrast, a confident person is an engaged conversationalist (as opposed to an entertainer) and easily makes people in their company feel heard, stimulated, and often more confident themselves.

 Listen To How They Speak About Others